calico/ukbb-mri-sseg/README.md

 ```

 ### Liver Multiecho 2D Segmentation
 No worked example is available.
-THe UKBB did release a reference resource file for this modality.
-If you already have the multiecho files downloaded and processed through the pipeline, and placed amongst the other nifti files inside `processed_nifti/ESS3TE4SJ3DEP5C5/nifti`, then the command would hypothetically be:
+The UKBB did release a reference resource file for this modality.
+If you already have the multiecho files downloaded and processed through the pipeline, and placed amongst the other nifti files inside `processed_nifti/ESS3TE4SJ3DEP5C5/nifti`, then command to segment the multiecho data would be:

 ```
-LIVER_MULTIECHO_MODEL_H5=trained_models/liver_multiecho/-----.h5
+LIVER_MULTIECHO_MODEL_H5=trained_models/liver_multiecho/20191002_withphase_low_liver_2d_multiecho.h5
 python3 public_sseg/infer_liver_ideal_multiecho.py --action=infer \
     --output_folder=$OUTPUT_FOLDER \
     --data_modality=multiecho_liver \